mailamdanghoc/YoloHome/README.md

   npm i
 ```

-Then, go to the "frontend" directory and do the similar thing:
+Then, go to the "frontend" directory and do the same thing:

 ```bash
   cd frontend
   npm i
 ```

-You have installed all the dependencies.

 ### Set up a database server